 If you are used to waking up and checking your email or doing a little mindless Facebooking with breakfast, breaking away will feel strange and even a little uncomfortable.
 That’s ok.
 You’ll survive it.

-Join me this weekend from bedtime Friday night until Monday morning.
+Try it this weekend from bedtime Friday night until Monday morning.
 If you are reading this over the weekend, it’s not too late.
-Start right now!
+You can start right now.
 Turn off your computer and everything on your phone that isn’t the actual phone (unless you want to ditch that too).
-Once you decide to unplug from the world-wide web, you can plug into the world around you.
+Once you decide to unplug from your devices, you can plug into the world around you.

 Instead of plugging in this weekend …